OfficialPixelBrush/beta-wiki/technical/noise.md

 {:toc}

 ## Perlin Noise
-The algorithm used by most of Minecraft's Terrain is "Improved Perlin Noise", first published in 2002, which is a slightly tweaked version of the original Perlin Noise Algorithm from 1985, both by Ken Perlin.
+The algorithm used by most of Minecraft's Terrain is based on "Improved Perlin Noise", first published in 2002, which is a slightly tweaked version of the original Perlin Noise Algorithm from 1985, both by Ken Perlin.

 The official paper can be found [here](https://dl.acm.org/doi/abs/10.1145/566654.566636), however a more accessible option is the [Wikipedia page on Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise).